Course Title: Mathematical Computing

 Course Description

-This course is designed to teach you how to use a mathematical programming language (package) such as MATLAB, Maple or Mathematica to construct computer models of mathematical and physical problems.
-MATLAB, Maple and Mathematica differ from a language like C in that they have extensive sets of routines for performing standard mathematical calculations.
-MATLAB, Maple and Mathematica are three of the standard computing packages used by mathematicians and knowledge of such packages is usually assumed by an employer.
+This course is designed to teach you how to conceive and implement a computer program using a mathematical programming language (package) like MATLAB.
+This is used in particular to construct computer models of mathematical and physical problems.
+MATLAB, Maple and Mathematica are three of the standard computing packages used by mathematicians.
+The knowledge and skills developed in this course are usually assumed by an employer.
+These are often used in conjunction with spreadsheets like Excel to enable the input of data.
 The skills you gain in this course will also be used in many of the other mathematics and statistics courses in your program.
 Skills will be developed through individual modelling exercises in the lab following on from appropriate lecture material.

 Objectives/Learning Outcomes/Capability Development

-This course contributes to the following Program Learning Outcomes for BP083 Bachelor of Science (Mathematics) and BP245 Bachelor of Science (Statistics):
+This course contributes to the following Program Learning Outcomes for BP083 Bachelor of Science (Applied Mathematics and Statistics):

 Knowledge and technical competence